Post-Operative Care Instructions for Urogynecology Surgery

 - You may need to use a stool softener or laxative.
 Try Docusate Sodium, Metamucil or Milk of Magnesia at your local pharmacy.

-6) When to contact your Doctor
+6) When to contact your Doctor after the Urogynecology Surgery

 - Fever higher than 101º F or excessive chills.